rkumar0206/ManageYourRenters/README.md

 # ManageYourRenters

 This app helps you to keep track of your renters.
+It makes your life easier by:
+- doing calculations
+- eliminating paper work
+- tracking payments
+- automaticity

-There are several categories :
+This app include several categories like :
 - House Renters
 - Borrowers
-- Track payments
+- Track your money

 ---
 ### House Renters

-Here you can add renters of your apartment with various details like :
+Using this category you can add renters of your apartment with various details like :
 - name
 - mobile number
 - date on which renter moved